 - When a customer asks a question, the top matches across products and documents are passed to the AI as context.

-What to upload
+What to add

 Good candidates: